 Leanne Baumeler, B.S.W., is a nationally certified sign language interpreter, has worked with the deaf and hard of hearing since 1986, and is the disability support services specialist at NMC.

-Margaret Bennett, R.Y.T., B.A.-psychology, is a Registered Yoga Teacher and a Certified Yoga Therapist.
+Margaret Bennett, CYT, RYT, B.A.-psychology, is a certified yoga instructor and therapist.
 She has taught yoga at NMC since 1997, is a Reiki Master, and has formal training in meditation traditions.
+Margaret is director of Crooked Tree Yoga and Therapy in Acme.

 Jim Bertoldi, B.B.A.-accounting, has more than two decades of experience working in the area of public accounting and consulting.